SussexPAL/PythonCrashCourse/Scripts/further_function.md

 What happens then, usually, is that the program environment sees what's happening, calls it a stack overflow (a special kind of error), and brings the whole thing to a stop.
 Sometimes this doesn't happen in time and the OS has to step in, freezing or terminating the program.

 If you're very very VERY unlucky, your entire computer might start to slow down, or even crash all together.
+Don't panic **pals-guide**
-Don't panic *[PAL'S GUIDE TO THE GALAXY: DON'T PANIC]*, modern systems are VERY unlikely to just let this happen.
+*[PAL'S GUIDE TO THE GALAXY: DON'T PANIC]*, modern systems are VERY unlikely to just let this happen.
 But still, much better to be careful.

 [SIDE CAM]
 This has all been doom and gloom, does this mean recursion is just stupid and dangerous?
 Actually, no - we just need to make sure that the call stack doesn't just keep growing forever.
 We do this by introducing a "base case", a case in which a recursive call is NOT made, and the process can return.
 Take a look:
+**base-recursive-foo**
 ``` py
 def foo(i):
     print(i)